 16 January 2021, Siniloan, Laguna.
-White Eagle Transport System Inc. took positive steps towards reforestation, in line with the latest Memo Circular 2020-076 issued by the LAND TRANSPORTATION FRANCHISING & REGULATORY BOARD (LTFRB) of the Philippines – .
-They made it happen by complying with the Memo, by sponsoring one tree per unit under White Eagle Transport System Inc.
+White Eagle Transport System Inc. took positive steps to offset their carbon footprint by contributing towards the reforestation of the Sierra Madre Mountain Range, in line with the latest Memo Circular 2020-076 issued by the LAND TRANSPORTATION FRANCHISING & REGULATORY BOARD (LTFRB) of the Philippines – espousing for the planting of one tree per unit/vehicle to be registered by the LTFRB every year.

 LTFRB’s Memo 2020-76 states: